You can find our code repository here: https://gitlab.com/mythicteam/mythictable

 We will continue to host Mythic Table on our servers and offer it free to everyone.
 All features will be free without subscription.
 There will be no signup cost, and there will be no paywalls.
 There will be an option to subscribe, but this will be strictly optional.
 Subscriptions will be used to help fund the cost of our development and infrastructure.
 All of these costs and this income will be fully disclosed in our reports so you can see how we put your contribution to work.
-I will discuss this more below.
+This will be discussed more below.

 There are a number of reason for this:

-The truth is that no one is this space is cashing our a bilionaire.
+The truth is that no one in this space is cashing out a billionaire.
 We're here because we love the games we play and we love the work we do to bring them to life.
-Maybe of the ideas we have about running this project are not new.
+Many of the ideas we have about running this project are not new.
 In fact, if you're interested in learning more you can read a bit about the BOOK that inspired us in this direction.

 There are two ways to contribute: time and money.
 If you're a developer and you have some skills that we're looking for, reach out to us and let us know you're interested in helping.
 If you're not a developer and you believe in our vision, you can contribute by helping us fund this project.
-I will talk more about this later as well.
+More about this later as well.

 To open the books, we will publish a periodic report.
 These reports will focus on our forecast and how we are tracking to these plans.
 The goal is to enable us to change and pivot in response to unexpected developments.
 Signing up for the newsletter will allow you to get these reports right in your inbox, but we will also publish them on the website.